rogerbeecham/connected-bikeability-london/maup-analysis.md

 <img src="./figs/bh-villages.svg" style="width:50.0%" />

 Next we want to calculate the distance between this docking station and the closest part of the boundary of its neighbours.
-This is to make sure that this distance crosses over into neighbouing villages.
-Therefore we caluclate this based on the `villages_scaled` data.
+To make sure that this distance crosses over into neighbouing villages, we caluclate this using the `villages_scaled` data.
 We also decide on a reasonable distance threshold, 500 metres, beyond which it would not make sense to reallocate due to boundary effects.

 ``` r
 # Make some tighter boundaries.